 - Spousal abuse that may include physical, psychological, emotional, and verbal abuse or neglect.

 While this list is not exhaustive, they are some very real difficulties that couples may face in the course of their marriage.
-At the Lion Mind, we have experienced psychologist, counsellors, and psychotherapist who are equipped with the necessary knowledge and skills to manage these presenting issues.
+At the Lion Mind, we have experienced mental health clinicians who are equipped with the necessary knowledge and skills to manage these presenting issues.

 Our approach to counselling usually involves individual and joint sessions with your partner, using evidence-based approaches such as: